 - Made with refined naturals that had their natural scent removed through bleaching, deoderising, refining eg bleached avocado oil

-- No essential oils or essential oil extracts used
+- No essential oils used

 - It smells like a gentle walk through a flower garden in spring, not Duty Free.

 - A combination of above?
 Or nothing of the above?